 Your stool color says a lot about your gut and overall health.

-A change in the color or frequency of poop is often met with worry, especially if it persists.
-There are many causes of yellow diarrhea, some are quite harmless while some are serious.
-Below are some common causes:
+Normal stool is brown.
+A change in the color of poop can be worrisome, especially if it persists.
+There are many causes of yellow poop, some are quite harmless while some are serious.

 2. Liver and Gall bladder Diseases

 In Liver cirrhosis and inflammation (called hepatitis), the liver fails to produce sufficient bile to help the body digest fatty acids, causing these food items to pass through the gut largely unchanged, causing the poop to be discolored.

 In other instances, the liver produces enough bile but there may be a problem with its delivery due to a gall bladder stone, thus reducing the bile that gets into the intestines for digestion.